By using this website you agree to our terms of use :

 Specific restrictions on the right of the Website User to copy, print out or otherwise use intellectual property described in clause 10

-The Website may not do the following (without limiting the Website User’s restrictions under intellectual property law and regardless of clause 11): • Publish any content of the Website in any way. • Use any trademarks or logos of Common Unity’s including The Waiting Room Registered Trademark for any commercial purpose.
+The Website may not do the following (without limiting the Website User’s restrictions under intellectual property law and regardless of clause 11): • Publish any content of the Website in any way. • Use any trademarks or logos of Common Unity’s and Forward For Life including The Waiting Room Registered Trademark for any commercial purpose.

 Privacy statement